KM3NeT/km3io/README.rst

 Overview of offline files
 """""""""""""""""""""""""

 Offline files contain data about events, hits and tracks.
+Based on aanet version 2.0.0 documentation, the following tables show the definitions, the types and the units of the branches founds in the events, hits and tracks trees.

 .. csv-table:: events keys definitions and units
    :header: "type", "name", "definition"